Ankr-network/ankr-docs/pages/rpc-service/chains/chains-list.md

 ### API methods

-For Filecoin, we support blockchain interaction via the following methods:
+For the Filecoin Mainnet, we support blockchain interaction via the following methods:

 **Chain**: